derekmarcotte/hfm/README.md

 Delay the initial run of this test by start\_delay.
 This may help stagger the load of the tests.

+#### runs (inheritable, number, default: 0)
+Number of times to run a rule, before setting it to disabled.
+This is helpful mainly for testing, although, if used in concert with status="always-fail", it would be useful to administratively force a fail script to run on reload.
+For
+example:

+Changing a rule (or group) from:

+	rule {
+		test="check-host"
+		change_fail="down-host"
+		change_success="up-host"
+	}

+to:

+	rule {
+		runs=1
+		status="always-fail"
+		test="check-host"
+		change_fail="down-host"
+		change_success="up-host"
+	}

+will cause down-host to run exactly once on an hfm reload.

 #### interval (inheritable, interval, default: 0)
-Interval to delay between subsequent starts of successful tests.
-A value of 0 means to run the next test immediately after execution of the current test.
+Interval to delay between start of a test after the start of a successful test.
+A value of 0 means to preform the next run immediately after the current run.
+If a test takes longer to execute than "interval," then the next one will be run immediately.

-#### interval\_fail (inheritable, interval, default: interval)
+#### interval\_fail (inheritable, interval, default: 0)
-Interval to delay between subsequent starts of a test after a failed test.
-A value of 0 means to run the next test immediately after execution of the current test.
+Interval to delay between start of a test after the start of a failed test.
+A value of 0 means to preform the next run immediately after the current run.
+If a test takes longer to execute than "interval," then the next one will be run immediately.
 This allows one to configure hfm to run failed tests less (or more) aggressively than successful tests.

 #### timeout\_int (inheritable, interval, default: 0)